 If conflict is between parties of different affiliations, it is okay to start at any of the offices associated with the affiliation of one of the parties.

 For broader conflict within a department (including climate issues), the Office for Faculty Equity & Welfare (ofew@berkeley.edu) can help point you in the right direction.
+You can contact the Associate Vice Provost for the Faculty at avpf@berkeley.edu.
 Some options include:

-• Amy Scharf, Director of Faculty and Departmental Diversity Initiatives, for consultation, facilitation, training, and other assistance on issues related to equity, inclusion, and diversity.
+- The Office for Faculty and Departmental Initiatives can also provide consultation, facilitation, training, and other assistance on issues related to equity, inclusion, and diversity.

-• The PATH to Care Center, which specializes in climate issues relating to sexual harassment.
+- The PATH to Care Center has online resources, and can sometimes offer consultation, on climate issues relating to sexual harassment.

 The Supportal website is another resource dedicated to helping all members of the campus community find the right supportive resource.